 Everyone knows that team building is necessary to ensure that team members perform at their best.
 But it is more than that.

 You will understand why I have been trying to persuade team leaders to rethink how they build teams.
 You don’t do it once a year.
 It would be too late.

 Okay, let’s roll.

-1. Team building is important because it develops team awareness.
+1. Team building develops team awareness.

 Team building goes beyond naming a team.
 It goes beyond having a team color or badge.
 Team identity begins with the awareness that every action (or inaction) of a team member will impact the team’s results.